Moving to Blacksburg, VA

 Housing Market and Neighborhoods

 Blacksburg's housing market runs at a premium relative to Roanoke — driven by the sustained demand Virginia Tech creates.
 Median home prices range approximately $350K to $400K, higher than Roanoke's ~$275K median but significantly below Northern Virginia or Richmond comparables.
 The market has two distinct buyer profiles: buyers who want proximity to campus (walkable to Virginia Tech, younger-skewing neighborhoods on the north and west sides of town) and buyers who want established residential neighborhoods further from student housing density (neighborhoods like Hethwood, Tom's Creek, and the areas south of downtown).
 Working with an agent who understands which streets fall into which category is the most practical step for buyers new to the market.
-See Blacksburg neighborhood guide for the full breakdown.
+See our Blacksburg neighborhood guide for the full breakdown.

 Healthcare and Services